Insight Articles: Our Blog

 - Created:

-The passenger rail industry’s finances took a turn for the better in 2022/23, according to figures published recently by the Office of Rail and Road (ORR).
-However, there was still a deficit on the passenger business of some £4.2 billion, which had to be met by the taxpayers.
+The passenger rail industry’s finances continued to improve in 2023/24, according to figures published by the Office of Rail and Road (ORR).
+However, there was still a deficit on the passenger business requiring taxpayer support of £4.1 billion.

 - By: Chris Cheek